CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 ***
 ### Summary of Design Patterns
-- We incorporated various design patterns in our project, including Factory Method, Decorator and Adapter etc. We will be focusing on several highlights in this design document.
+- We incorporated various design patterns in our project, including the Factory method, Decorator method and Adapter method.
+We will be focusing on several highlights in this design document.
 - **Factory Method Design Pattern**: Click [here](https://github.com/CSC207-UofT/course-project-bug-makers/pull/42) for associated PR and [here](https://github.com/CSC207-UofT/course-project-bug-makers/issues/41) for associated issue.
   - Background
-    - In our calendar service, we are providing user with various customization choices, such as Workday Calendar, Week Calendar, and Single-day Calendar etc. Thus, we are looking for design pattern with extensibility and rapid deployment.
+    - In our calendar service, we are providing the user with various customization choices, such as Workday Calendar, Week Calendar, and Single-day Calendar etc. Thus, we are looking for design pattern with extensibility and rapid deployment.
   - Implementation
-    - We implemented three styles of calendars and seven types of calendars in total for our Phase 1, they implement `UsePresentable` interface to generate readable string representation.
+    - We implemented three styles of calendars and seven types of calendars in total for our Phase 1.
+All calenders implement the `UsePresentable` interface to generate a readable string representation.
-    - As shown in following diagram, we established a Factory Method pattern in our `CalednarService` branch, where our calendars with `UsePresentable` interface serve as products in Factory Method design pattern.
-The `Calendar Presenter` creates Calendars and call its implemented `UsePresentable` interface to realize calendar visualization.
+    - As shown in following diagram, we established a Factory Method pattern in our `CalednarService` branch, where our calendars with the `UsePresentable` interface serve as products in Factory Method design pattern.
+The `Calendar Presenter` creates Calendars and call its implemented `UsePresentable` interface to realize a calendar visualization.
     - ![](designdocument.assets/factoryMethodGraph.png)
   - Advantage
-    - By applying Factory Method design pattern, we will organize "calendar" visualization and differentiations.
+    - By applying Factory Method design pattern, we can organize "calendar" visualization and differentiations.
-    - Factory Method design pattern provides an architecture that is open to extension, which means we can design more calendar types for our users without substantial codebase changes.
+    - Factory Method design pattern provides an architecture that is open to extension, which means that we can design more calendar types for our users without any substantial codebase changes.
 - **Decorator Design Pattern**: Click [here](https://github.com/CSC207-UofT/course-project-bug-makers/pull/42) for associated PR and [here](https://github.com/CSC207-UofT/course-project-bug-makers/issues/41) for associated issue.
   - Background
-    - Similar to the previous one, we would like to provide more customizations to our calendar, where we allow the user to choose the calendar term.
-For example, the calendar will present the fall/winter term only or the whole year (combination of fall/winter term).
+    - Similar to the previous method, we wanted to provide more customizations to our calendar, where we allow the user to choose the calendar term.
+For example, the calendar can present the fall/winter term only or the whole year (combination of fall/winter term).
-    - We would like to reduce the duplicate code and simply the codebase maintenance.
+    - We would also like to reduce the duplicate code and simplify the codebase maintenance.
   - Structure
-    - As shown in the following diagram, we established a Decorator Design Pattern, the fall calendar and winter calendar are pushed to the calendar decorator for processing, either combining them to produce a year calendar or keeping them original.
+    - As shown in the following diagram, after we established a Decorator Design Pattern, the fall calendar and winter calendar are pushed to the calendar decorator for processing.
+The calendar decorator then either combinines them to produce a year calendar, or keeps them in its original form.
-    - The calendar decorator is encoded in `typeDecorator()` method in `CalendarPresenter` class.
+    - The calendar decorator is encoded in the `typeDecorator()` method in the `CalendarPresenter` class.
     - ![](designdocument.assets/decoratordiagram.png)
   - Advantage
     - It enables multiple presentations of our calendar.
     - By applying Decorator design pattern, we reduced our duplicated code.
 - **Adaptor Design Pattern** Click [here](https://github.com/CSC207-UofT/course-project-bug-makers/pull/37) for the refactor PR.
   - Background
-    - In our course service branch, we need to query data from the UofT database through UofT's API.
-However, the course information provided by UofT API is too complicated and lack interpretability.
-In addition, it comes in an HTTP body and JSON format, which could not be converted into Java object directly.
+    - In our course service branch, we needed to query data from the UofT database through the UofT's API.
+However, the course information provided by the UofT API is too complicated and lacks interpretability.
+In addition, it comes in an HTTP body and JSON format, which could not be converted into a Java object directly.
     - Therefore, we need an Adaptor to connect with the UofT API to convert the data into desired data type by extracting desired information from the JSON file.
   - Structure
     - As shown in the following diagram, our `CourseDAO` queries data through UofT API, then it extracts and processes data to push to our Course Service branch.